 (e) (1) A person may not act as a grower or act as a dealer unless he or she has been issued the appropriate permit by the division.
 A person must obtain a separate permit for each activity.
 Permit applications shall be made on forms provided by the division.
 The application for a permit shall be accompanied by the applicable permit fee.
 The division shall assign a permit number to each person granted a permit and it shall keep records of the permits issued.

-(2) Permits expire on the thirty-first day of December of each year for growers and the thirty-first day of August of each year for dealers.
+(2) Permits expire on December 31 of each year for growers and August 31 of each year for dealers.
 All permits must be renewed annually.
 Renewal forms will be mailed to current permit holders.
 The failure to receive a renewal form does not relieve the permit holder of the obligation to renew.
 The division may require a late fee when renewal is received more than sixty days after the expiration of the current permit.

 (3) The permit holder shall notify the division of any changes in the information on the permit.

 (f) All ginseng harvested in this state shall be certified as to type, whether wild, cultivated, woods grown or wild simulated, and to its origin, weight and lawful harvest.
-Other information may be required for ginseng to be certified by the division to comply with the Convention on International Trade in Endangered Species of Wild Fauna and Flora to allow for its export: Provided, That live one and two-year old cultivated, woods grown or wild simulated rootlets sold by growers for propagation purposes within the United States are not regarded as harvested and are exempt from the certification requirement.
-All ginseng, except cultivated ginseng, must be certified or weight receipted by the first day of April of the year following harvest: Provided, however, That no ginseng may be certified between the first day of January through the thirty-first day of March unless the person requesting certification displays a valid permit.
-It is unlawful for a person to have in his or her possession uncertified wild ginseng from the first day of April through the thirty-first day of August.
+Other information may be required for ginseng to be certified by the division to comply with the Convention on International Trade in Endangered Species of Wild Fauna and Flora to allow for its export: Provided, That live one and two-year old cultivated, woods-grown or wild simulated rootlets sold by growers for propagation purposes within the United States are not regarded as harvested and are exempt from the certification requirement.
+All ginseng, except cultivated ginseng, must be certified or weight receipted by April 1 of the year following harvest: Provided, however, That no ginseng may be certified between January 1 through March 31 unless the person requesting certification displays a valid permit.
+It is unlawful for a person to have in his or her possession uncertified wild ginseng from April 1 through August 31.

 (g) The director shall propose rules for legislative approval in accordance with article three, chapter twenty-nine-a of this code designed to implement the ginseng certification process.

-(h) The division may, by order entered in accordance with the provisions of article five, chapter twenty-nine-a, deny, suspend or revoke the permit of a grower or dealer and may invalidate an export certificate completed by a dealer when the division finds that a grower or dealer has violated any provision of this section or a legislatively approved rule.
+(h) The division may, by order entered in accordance with the provisions of article five, chapter twenty-nine-a of this code, deny, suspend or revoke the permit of a grower or dealer and may invalidate an export certificate completed by a dealer when the division finds that a grower or dealer has violated any provision of this section or a legislatively approved rule.

 (i) The division may assess a civil penalty against a person who violates any provision of this section or a provision of a legislatively approved rule.
-The division may assess a monetary penalty of not less than one hundred dollars nor more than five hundred dollars.
+The division may assess a monetary penalty of not less than $100 nor more than $500.

-(j) Any person violating a provision of this section is guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than one hundred dollars nor more than five hundred dollars for the first offense, and for each subsequent offense, shall be fined not less than five hundred dollars nor more than one thousand dollars, or confined in jail not more than six months, or both.
+(j) Any person violating a provision of this section is guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than $100 nor more than $500 for the first offense, and for each subsequent offense, shall be fined not less than $500 nor more than $1,000, or confined in jail not more than six months, or both.
 The court, in imposing the sentence of a person convicted of an offense under this section, shall order the person to forfeit all ginseng involved in the offense.